biocore/gemelli/README.md

 RPCA can be used on cross-sectional datasets where each subject is sampled only once.
 CTF can be used on repeated-measure data where each subject is sampled multiple times (e.g. longitudinal sampling).
 Both methods are [_unsupervised_](https://en.wikipedia.org/wiki/Unsupervised_learning) and aim to describe sample/subject variation and the biological features that separate them.

 The preprocessing transform for both RPCA and CTF is the robust centered log-ratio transform (rlcr) which accounts for sparse data (i.e. many missing/zero values).
-Details on the rclr can be found [here](https://msystems.asm.org/content/4/1/e00016-19) and and introduction into the transformation can be found [here](https://github.com/biocore/gemelli/blob/master/ipynb/tutorials/introduction.ipynb).
-In short, the rclr log transform the observed (nonzero) values before centering the data.
-RPCA and CTF then perform a matrix or tensor factorization on only the observed values after rclr transformation, similar to [Aitchison PCA](https://academic.oup.com/biomet/article-abstract/70/1/57/240898?redirectedFrom=fulltext) but without the use of pseudocounts.
+Details on the rclr can be found [here](https://msystems.asm.org/content/4/1/e00016-19) and a interactive introduction into the transformation can be found [here](https://github.com/biocore/gemelli/blob/master/ipynb/tutorials/introduction.ipynb).
+In short, the rclr log transforms the observed (nonzero) values before centering.
+RPCA and CTF then perform a matrix or tensor factorization on only the observed values after rclr transformation, similar to [Aitchison PCA](https://academic.oup.com/biomet/article-abstract/70/1/57/240898?redirectedFrom=fulltext) performed on dense data.

 # Installation